the-crypt-keeper/fragment-frog/doc/FragmentEditor-simple.md

 Fragment list: A list of fragments that when joined together forms the current document.
 Selected fragment: The index of the currently selected fragment in the list.
 It should be possible to select a new, not-yet-created fragment at the very end of the list.
 Document: The fragment list joined into a single string without introducing any additional whitespace.
-Mode: The current editor mode: "explore" (default) or "edit"
+Mode: The current editor mode: "explore" (default), "edit" or "insert"

 ## The Fragment List